 On Wednesday, March 25th it was reported that Bill Ackman turned a profit of $2 billion after he sold the investments he had made that were betting on a decline of the market.
 He then took those profits and used the proceeds to add to existing positions, including Hilton which he said the week earlier could go to zero!
 It could be argued that Mr. Ackman intentionally created market chaos and then profited from that.
 Mr. Ackman did receive much criticism for this in the media but unfortunately there is nothing illegal about what he did.
 As long as nothing illegal is being done this kind of thing is going to continue to happen.

 Even if you assume the best of intentions for a fund manager or market commentator and they are telling you what they genuinely believe you still should not listen to them.
 Why?
 You are getting a snapshot of their opinion on that particular day of the week.
 It could change a week later and you would never know.
 So either way you look at it, taking investment advice from CNBC or any other financial news source is not in your best interest.

 Financial media is interesting and entertaining.
 In my opinion there is nothing wrong with watching to be informed of the latest headlines.
 However, using it to make investment decisions is not likely to turn out well for your investment portfolio.

 Bluewater Investment Strategies, a member of Advisory Services Network, LLC

-All views/opinions expressed are solely those of the author and do not reflect the views/opinions held by Advisory Services Network, LLC.
+All information contained herein is derived from sources deemed to be reliable but cannot be guaranteed.
+All views/opinions expressed in this article are solely those of the author and do not reflect the views/opinions held by Advisory Services Network, LLC.